South District Captain Blake Lee

 He later joined the Lee County Sheriff’s Office in 1993 as a Deputy Sheriff.
 During his tenure with the Lee County Sheriff’s Office he has been exposed to multiple facets of this organization, where he has grown in his profession and has had the opportunity to ascend throughout the ranks.

-Captain Lee is also the agency’s Deputy Incident Commander, responsible for operational oversight and the development of objectives, strategies and tactics in the event of a major emergency.
-He also assists in coordinating with other public safety organizations, federal agencies and other personnel critical to the incident.
-Captain Lee was a hostage negotiator for 18 years, most recently as the unit’s assistant commander.
+Captain Lee was previously the agency’s Deputy Incident Commander, responsible for operational oversight and the development of objectives, strategies and tactics in the event of a major emergency.
+He also assisted in coordinating with other public safety organizations, federal agencies and other personnel critical to these incidents.
+Captain Lee also served as a hostage negotiator for 18 years, most recently as the unit’s assistant commander.

 Captain Lee grew up and was educated in Latin America.
 As a result, he is a polyglot, fluent in Spanish, Portuguese and English, which helped develop and shape his multi-cultural perspective.
 He has been a resident of Bonita Springs since 1993.